Carbon Currency

 Introduction

-For a more in-depth understanding of the new climate policy and the associated pricing theory, see the sections on Introduction, Carbon Rewards and Pricing Theory.
+For a more in-depth understanding of the new climate policy and the associated pricing theory, see the policy working paper (also refer the sections on Introduction, Carbon Rewards and Pricing Theory).

-The carbon currency will establish a global price signal and enable wealth transfer for the rapid de-carbonisation of the world economy.
+The carbon currency will establish a global price signal and enable wealth transfer for the rapid and orderly de-carbonisation of the world economy.

 Table 1.
-Four Functions of the Carbon Currency (CC)
+Functions of the Carbon Currency (XCC)

 Function [b] | Description |